cbcrg/tcoffee/docs/tcoffee_quickstart.rst

 T-RMSD
 =====
-T-RMSD is a structure based clustering method using the iRMSD to drive the structural clustering of your sequences with an available structure.
+T-RMSD is a structure based clustering method using the iRMSD to drive the structural clustering of your aligned sequences with an available structure.
 The T-RMSD supports all the parameters supported by iRMSD or APDB.
 To run T-RMSD, type:

 ::